 In 2019, we benchmarked our Vendor Code of Conduct against the codes of many industry peers.
-This benchmarking helped us to better understand the common practices in the industry and identify where our programs are aligned, as well as help us further evaluate amendments we may want to make in the future.
+This benchmarking helped us to better understand the common practices in the industry and identify where our programs are aligned.
+It also helped us prioritize additional areas of focus, and supported enhancements made to our Vendor Code of Conduct in 2020.
+We plan to continue to evaluate further potential amendments we may want to make in the future.

 TJX Vendor Code of Conduct